Rolex Dominates And Omega Drops As Morgan Stanley Announce Top Swiss Watch Brand Rankings This Year

 Swatch Make Surprising Appearance In Top 20 Swiss Watch Brands

-Although their market share has been reduced in this particular report, a surprise newcomer, ranked 13th in the Morgan Stanley and LuxeConsult report is none other than the Swatch Group.
+Although their market share has been reduced in this particular report, ranked 15th in the 2025 Morgan Stanley and LuxeConsult report, is none other than the Swatch Group.
+Sales may have dwindled but they are holding on…for now.

 The original OG Mission To Moonshine Gold launched in March 2023.
 Source: Swatch Group